 Tai chi and qigong are martial arts of cultivating the capacity for life’s energy to flow smoothly and powerfully through the body.
 Tai chi and qigong instructors enable students to practice the essential principles of mind integrated with the body, controlled movements and breathing, internal energy generation, mindfulness, loosening, and serenity.

-The pathway to becoming a tai chi or qigong instructor is achieved through practice, and then through the expansion of capacities in the art to the point where one can teach it to others.
+The pathway to becoming a tai chi or qigong instructor is achieved through practice and expanding capacities in the art to the point where one can teach it to others.
 No training at the university level is required, although aspiring tai chi instructors can take formal classes or programs if desired.

 Yoga is a physical practice that integrates stretches, exercises, and breathing to improve posture, flexibility, strength, and foster mindfulness and spiritual wellness.
-Yoga instructors are responsible for engaging deeply in the practice of their chosen form(s) of yoga: ashtanga, hatha, yin, and vinyasa, among others.
+Yoga instructors are responsible for engaging deeply in the practice of their chosen form(s) of yoga: Ashtanga, Hatha, Iyengar, Yin, and Vinyasa, among others.

 These instructors confer their learning, understanding, and wisdom to students in their classes.
-Yoga teachers are responsible for planning the flow of the session, helping students to perform poses and postures correctly, clearly communicating transitions between positions, and ensuring students have everything they need to complete the practice (music, a calm space, yoga mats, yoga blocks).
+Yoga teachers are responsible for planning the session flow, helping students perform poses and postures correctly, clearly communicating transitions between positions, and ensuring students have everything they need to complete the practice (music, a calm space, yoga mats, yoga blocks).

 The most common training format to become a yoga teacher is to engage in a 200-hour yoga teacher training in the yogic discipline of the student’s choosing.
 Licensure is not required to practice as a yoga teacher, nor is certification.
 Yoga Alliance provides Registered Yoga Teacher (RYT) certification that indicates a yoga instructor’s ability to teach classes, train trainers, teach children, and teach prenatal yoga.